 Musical concepts in songs, dances, and instrumental music of Asia, Hawai‘i, and other Pacific Islands, appropriate for K–12.
 Pre: 250, or 253, or 354, or 355, or 356, or consent.

-Studio investigation of threads under tension through the thematic lens of environmental vulnerability and resiliency.
-Exploration of art practice as embodied knowledge with specific attention to weaving as a means of meaning and place-making.
+Studio investigation of threads under tension.
+Thematic lens of environmental vulnerability and resiliency.
+Explores art practice as embodied knowledge.
+Specific attention to weaving as meaning and place-making.
+Engages writing as a significant tool for analysis.
 A-F only.
 Pre: ART 116 or consent.
 (Cross-listing as ART 338)

 Explores the related concepts of use, re-use, and radical re-use through an exploration of new applications of traditional fiber techniques and contexts of making.
+Engages writing as a significant tool for art-making and analysis.
 A-F only.
-Pre: ART 113 and 116 and one 200-level or above fiber course, and consent.
 Pre: ART 116 or consent.
 (Cross-listed as ART 436)

 (2 Lec, 1 1-hr Lab) Performance traditions of Africa, Asia, Australia, Europe, North America, and the Pacific from the 5th century B.C. to the present.
 Analysis of political, religious, and technological conditions of theatre.
 Includes practical theatre workshop.
 Emphasis on writing instruction.
 A-F only.